ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 For exacts dates you should be notified by the welcome email, but also check the Academic calendar.

-At your arrival you should meet the international responsible person for incoming students in the corresponding organisational unit at UNSA.
+At your arrival you should meet the international responsible person for incoming students in the corresponding organizational unit at UNSA.
 In order to schedule the time to receive you, as soon as possible, you must inform the international responsible colleague about the date and the time of your arriving in UNSA.

 HOW TO ARRIVE?